Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \subsubsection{Learning through point cloud completion}

-Point cloud completion is a task of predicting arbitrary missing parts based on the rest of 3D point cloud objects.
-The network needs to learn inner geometric structures and semantic knowledge of the objects so as to correctly predict missing parts, which can then be transferred into downstream tasks.
-Since no human annotations are needed for point cloud completion task, these methods belong to unsupervised learning.
+Point cloud completion is a task to predict arbitrary missing parts based on the rest of the 3D point clouds.
+To achieve this target, deep networks need to learn inner geometric structures and semantic knowledge of the 3D objects so as to correctly predict missing parts.
+On top of that, the learned representations can be transferred to downstream tasks.
+The whole process involves no human annotations and thus belongs to unsupervised representation learning.